oskarjohansson/Elita-electrical-system/README.md

 │   ├── mount-panel           # A panel to mount the power distribution boards on.
 │   ├── mppt-solar-charger    # A new controller to be used instead of the PWM controller.
 │   ├── power-connector       # A simple power connector with M5 connectors.
 │   ├── power-distribution    			# Distribute power through mosfets and switches.
+│   ├── power-distribution-complete		# Distribute all power through mosfets and switches.
 │   ├── powersplitter         # In-line to split up the power-line.
 │   ├── schematic             # All electrical schematics.
 │   └── shorepower            # Schematic over how the shorepower should be connected according to complient ISO.